Sweden: Recommended vaccinations

 Footnotes:

-4. For adults above 18 years, dT Booster doses are recommended every 20 years (not funded by the National Health system)
+5. For adults above 18 years, dT booster doses are recommended every 20 years (not funded by the National Health system).

-14. Catch up campaign.
-Children 13-17 years are offered catch-up vaccinations free of charge through school health care.
+13. Children 13-17 years are offered catch-up vaccinations (two doses) free of charge through school health care.

 More information available at: